 Accepting only one medium for students to express their understanding of course content.

-Denying certified people with disabilities the chance to benefit from federally funded initiatives and services.
+Denying certified persons with disabilities the chance to benefit from federally funded initiatives and services.

 Existence of poorly structured procedure when it comes to inclusive learning objectives for a course.

-Denying people with disabilities access to opportunities or services due to physical impairments.
+Denying persons with disabilities access to opportunities or services due to physical impairments.

 Actions to break down barriers: